joshgoebel/keyszer/README.md

     - `{ ... }`: Sub-keymap.
 Used to define [Multiple Stroke Keys](#multiple-stroke-keys).
     - `escape_next_key`: Escape the next key pressed.
     - `ignore_key`: Ignore the key that is pressed next. (often used to disable native combos)
-    - `bind`: Bind an input and ouput modifier together such that the output is not lifted until the input is.
+    - `bind`: Bind an input and output modifier together such that the output is not lifted until the input is.
     - arbitrary function: The function is executed and the returned value (if any) is used as a command.

 The argument `name` specifies the keymap name.
 Every keymap has a name - using `default` is suggested for a non-conditional keymap.